This event was rescheduled from January 31, 2019.

 Dr. Margaret Weitekamp, Smithsonian's National Air and Space Museum

 Dr. Weitekamp invites us to explore the impact of Lt.
 Uhura on American culture and society.
 Introduced in Gene Roddenberry's original television program in 1966, Lt.
 Uhura is arguably the most historically significant character of the Star Trek franchise.
 As a woman of color depicted in popular culture, in a period of tremendous change for African Americans and women in the United States, she both evoked and played against the contemporary historical context.

-Facilitated by: Prof. Robert Johnson Jr. - Communications Arts, and Dr. Ishara Mills-Henry - Chemistry and Food Science
+Facilitated by: Professor Robert Johnson Jr., Communications Arts; and Dr. Ishara Mills-Henry, Chemistry and Food Science